Miss Julie (1922 film)

 Miss Julie (Fräulein Julie) is a 1922 German silent drama film directed by Felix Basch and starring Asta Nielsen, William Dieterle, and Lina Lossen.
-It was based on August Strindberg's 1888 play Miss Julie.
+It was based loosely on August Strindberg's 1888 play Miss Julie.

 Plot

-Julie, a young noble woman is drawn to a senior servant, a valet named Jean, who is particularly well-traveled, well-mannered and well-read.
+Julie, a young noble woman, is drawn to a senior servant, a valet named Jean, who is particularly well-traveled, well-mannered and well-read.